playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Windows Terminal {#windows-terminal}

 Last, but certainly not least, we have the newly-introduced Windows Terminal.
-This is the new terminal that's being built by Microsoft itself.
-[The project is open-source](https://github.com/microsoft/terminal) and the preview is available now [via the Microsoft Store](https://aka.ms/windowsterminal).
+This is the new terminal that's built by Microsoft itself.
+[The project is open-source](https://github.com/microsoft/terminal) and is available now [via the Microsoft Store](https://aka.ms/windowsterminal).
+In fact, in Windows 11, this terminal is now built-in and acts as the default terminal emulator.

 ![A preview of the Windows Terminal](./windows_terminal.png)